psivakrishnareddy/FridayAI/README.md

 * Supports actions such as:

   * Open/close applications
-  * Browser tab management and text input
+  * Browser tab management, like changing tabs and text input
   * Play, pause, and control media volume
-  * Take screenshots
+  * Take screenshots or make quick notes.
   * Shutdown, log off, or turn off the assistant

 ### 🌍 Web Automation

-* Performs basic web automation using Selenium integrated with voice commands
+* Performs basic web automation using Selenium integrated with voice commands like search something on youtube

 ### 🌦 Weather Information